landonpierce/jspath-directory-query/query-by-jsonpath/README.md

 This extension contributes the following commands:

-- `query-by-jsonpath.queryFiles`: Query JSON Files by JSONPath
+- `query-by-jsonpath.queryFiles`: Query JSON Files by JSONPath (Select Directory)
+- `query-by-jsonpath.queryWorkspace`: Query JSON Files by JSONPath (Current Workspace)

 ## Known Issues

 - Line number detection is basic and may not be accurate for complex nested structures
-- Only searches the specified directory (not recursive)
-- Only processes files with `.json` extension
+- Very large files (>100MB) may impact performance
+- JSONPath conditional queries may be slower on large datasets

 ## Release Notes